What does fact checked mean?

 Workout Structure

-Take five minutes to walk, jog or bike to warm up your abdominal muscles before each workout.
+Take five minutes to walk, jog or other cardio exercise to warm up your abdominal muscles before each workout.
 Begin with straight-leg pelvic thrusts, completing two to three sets of 20 to 30 repetitions.
 If you get to 30 reps and your abs aren’t fatigued, increase the intensity with a medicine ball.
 Next, complete single-leg pelvic thrusts, performing two to three sets of 15 to 20 reps.
 Add a medicine ball or dumbbell if completing 20 reps isn’t challenging.
 Rest for 30 to 60 seconds in between each set.
 At the end of every session, stretch your abs by lying on your stomach and then pushing off the floor with your hands to arch your back so that your head and shoulders are near vertical.
 Do the stretch two to three times, holding it for 20 to 30 seconds each time.

 Scheduling Your Workout

 Your abdominal muscles need time to rest and heal between workouts.
 It’s during this rest time that your muscles increase in tone and strength.
 Therefore, if you incorporate any non-pelvic-thrust abdominal exercises into your weekly workouts, such as crunches or planks, schedule them on the same day as the pelvic thrust exercises.
 This ensures that your abdominals get full rest days.
 Schedule your abdominal workouts two to three days per week and make sure there are one to two days off in between.
+You can fill these days off with other strength training programs like leg workout routines full of squats or arm days.

 References